erseco/python-moodle/README.md

 ---

-!!! warning "Experimental"
-    This library is under active development.
-Use a test Moodle instance and back up data before running commands that create, modify, or delete content.

 `python-moodle` allows you to automate tedious Moodle tasks—like creating courses, uploading content, and managing modules—directly from your terminal or in your Python scripts.
 It works by simulating a real user's web session, so it doesn't require API tokens or special Moodle plugins.

 ---